katyarmalkunal/amazon/README.md

 2. It is helpful in understanding the customers need in a broader way and therefore helps in improving customers satisfaction.
 3. LSTM algorithm is used in this project.
+4. Also detail analysis and explanation of model and its performance is given in IPython Notebook.